rgeorgia/biblenotes/content/bible-notes/jonah.md

 - message == At the end of 40 days, the city WILL BE overthrown
 - Septuagint has “at the end of 3 days”
 - Notice faith with works
-- They didn’t just believe, having “faith alone,” they had “works” that attended their faith.
+- They didn't just believe, having “faith alone,” they had “works” that attended their faith.
-- They didn’t “do works” to elicit or earn God’s favor.
+- They didn't “do works” to elicit or earn God’s favor.
 - Works are part of repentance
 - If they “believed” God but did not attempt to change their wicked ways, then their faith would be vain and dead
 - Note the reaction to the message started among the people.
 The reaction was not forced on the people by the king